 Additional REST KML network links that can be accessed include map service layer query operations, geocode address and reverse geocode operations, and results of submitted geoprocessing jobs.
 These returned vectors are symbolized as in the original service source documents and raster ground overlays (geoprocessing service only).

 Another option available to map services is to generate a custom KML network link.
 Creating a custom KML network link can be done through ArcGIS Server Manager, the Services Directory, or by hand in a KML client.
 This technique allows the served KML to include combinations of raster and vector elements rather than just the single ground overlay image provided through the default REST endpoint.
 For example, if you wanted extruded building footprints in the map service, you would need to generate a custom KML network link.
-See Authoring maps for publishing as KML and Managing KML network links for more details on this authoring process.
+See Managing KML network links for more details on this authoring process.

 Finding the URL for a particular KML service

 The Services Directory is an application included with ArcGIS Server that helps you navigate REST-related information about your services, including URLs.
 To open the Services Directory, use the installed shortcut or open a browser and navigate to http://gisserver.domain.com:6080/arcgis/rest/services.
 Once you locate your KML service in the directory, right-click View In: ArcGIS Earth and copy the shortcut to get the link.